 That’s the question I posed to Terry.

-He answered “yes,” but I needed to be convinced.
+Without hesitation, he answered “yes,” but I needed to be convinced.

 Let’s meet Terry.